- Each university may submit two entrants’ work in this competition.

-- Details will be sent to all participating journalism schools.
+- Details are sent to all participating journalism schools.

-Entries must include at least one breaking or developing news stories and one non-deadline news, non-deadline
+Entries must be coverage of breaking or developing news stories, and/or non-deadline news, non-deadline

 reporting of personalities, events, or issues.
 Entries may be based on but not limited to public affairs, business,

 investigations, science, sports or weather.

 Each entry must consist of at least two reports.
 The competition category is News and/or Features.

 If the reports are part of a longer newscast, an excerpt may be entered.